 As an artisan my interest in solitary work entails the pursuit of natural and industrial elements, which I form into ornamental and functional accessories.
 The components are integral to communicating my design ideas.
-Often I appropriate materials that evoke specific responses based on cultural and psychological associations: bone, horn, shell, antler, and various woods and briar root, combined with precious metals: silver, bronze and gold.
-I select materials from sources in Tuscany, Africa, South America and India as well as the western and midwestern states.
+Often I appropriate materials that evoke specific responses based on cultural and psychological associations: bone, horn, shell, antler, and various woods and briar root, combined with metal.
+I select materials from sources in Italy, Africa, South America and India as well as the Western and Midwestern states.

-Singular hand-crafted pieces include silver-lined wooden cuffs, wood and bone rings, silver earrings, letter openers, marmalade and cheese knives, men’s accessories, drawer pulls and weed holders.
+Singular hand-crafted pieces include silver-lined wooden cuffs, wood and bone rings, silver earrings, necklaces, blush brushes, letter openers, marmalade and cheese spreaders, and men’s accessories.

-As the continuum of new materials and stimuli from my surroundings challenges and inspires me, I find new directions to investigate as my artistic interests evolve.
+As new materials and stimuli from my surroundings challenge and inspire me, I find new directions to investigate as my artistic interests evolve.